AnushLak/fpp-ml-bench/README.md

 ## Contact

-For questions or issues, please open an issue on GitHub or contact [your email].
+For questions or issues, please open an issue on GitHub or contact [anushlak@iastate.edu] OR [aharoon@iastate.edu].

 ---